-For the period from July 2017 to June 2018, the solidarity tax credit is calculated based on your situation on December 31, 2016.
+The solidarity tax credit for the period from July 2018 to June 2019 is based on your situation on December 31, 2017.
 To calculate your credit, we will add the amounts to which you are entitled under each of the three credit components:

 The total amount may be reduced on the basis of your family income.

 Your family income is the amount on line 275 of your return plus, if you had a spouse on December 31, 2017, the amount on line 275 of your spouse's return.

 If your family income is equal to or greater than the maximum family income shown in the table below, you will not receive the solidarity tax credit.
 If it is less, complete Schedule D so that we can determine the amount of the tax credit to which you are entitled.

 |Family situation||($)||Additional income for dependent children1 ($)||Maximum family income ($)|